 Can the Bair Hugger patient warming system cause infections?

 No. There is no conclusive evidence that the Bair Hugger system’s forced-air warming causes infections.

 In fact, scientific literature suggests that maintaining normal body temperature during surgery can have numerous benefits that include a reduction in the rate of postoperative infections, reduced blood loss, a reduction in the possibility of heart attacks, shorter recovery times and lower mortality rates.
 The Bair Hugger system is a safe and effective method of maintaining normal body temperature during surgery.

-A competitor that sells a different type of warming device has waged a decade-long campaign claiming the Bair Hugger system can cause air movements that could allow microorganisms to infect patients.
+A competitor that sells a different type of warming device has waged a decade-long campaign claiming the Bair Hugger system can cause infections.
 There is absolutely no proof of that.
 The competitor has worked with plaintiffs’ lawyers to try and blame the Bair Hugger system for infections suffered by patients during surgery.

 Have any of these lawsuits been resolved?

 Yes.
 The first case went to trial in May 2018.
 A federal jury deliberated less than two hours before finding in 3M’s favor.
 3M, which makes the Bair Hugger warming system, takes every allegation of patient injury seriously, but does not believe there is merit to any of the lawsuits.
 3M is confident that the science shows the Bair Hugger system does not cause surgical-site infections.

 How prevalent are surgical site infections?

 About one of every 100 patients develops an infection after surgery.
 Rates will vary depending on the type of surgery and the patient's risk factors.